Cybecho/cybecho.github.io/content/posts/install-brew-on-Arch/index.md

 # install brew on Arch

 > **Summary**
-> Instructions for installing Homebrew on Arch Linux, with a reference link to a guide for Manjaro Linux.
+> Instructions for installing Homebrew on Arch Linux, with a reference link to a guide for Manjaro Linux installation.

 ---